awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 + You have created an Amazon EKS service role to apply to your cluster\.
 The [Getting Started with Amazon EKS](getting-started.md) guide creates a service role for you, or you can also follow [Amazon EKS Service IAM Role](service_IAM_role.md) to create one manually\.

 **Important**
 When an Amazon EKS cluster is created, the IAM entity \(user or role\) that creates the cluster is added to the Kubernetes RBAC authorization table as the administrator\.
 Initially, only that IAM user can make calls to the Kubernetes API server using kubectl\.
-Also, the [Heptio Authenticator](https://github.com/heptio/authenticator) uses the AWS SDK for Go to authenticate against your Amazon EKS cluster\.
+Also, the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator) uses the AWS SDK for Go to authenticate against your Amazon EKS cluster\.
 If you use the console to create the cluster, you must ensure that the same IAM user credentials are in the AWS SDK credential chain when you are running kubectl commands on your cluster\.
 If you install and configure the AWS CLI, you can configure the IAM credentials for your user\.
-These also work for the [Heptio Authenticator](https://github.com/heptio/authenticator)\.
-If the AWS CLI is configured properly for your user, then the [Heptio Authenticator](https://github.com/heptio/authenticator) can find those credentials as well\.
+These also work for the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator)\.
+If the AWS CLI is configured properly for your user, then the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator) can find those credentials as well\.
 For more information, see [Configuring the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.

 **To create your cluster with the console**

 1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.
-**Important**
-You must use IAM user credentials for this step, not root credentials\.
-If you create your Amazon EKS cluster using root credentials, you cannot authenticate to the cluster\.
-For more information, see [How Users Sign In to Your Account](http://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_how-users-sign-in.html) in the *IAM User Guide*\.

 1. Choose **Create cluster**\.
 **Note**